 Why do you need a heavy-duty sewing machine?

-Heavy-duty sewing machines are made of heavy-duty metal and have a significantly stronger motor than standard home sewing machines, sew faster, and come equipped with features, stitches, and accessories that make sewing very thick fabrics much simpler.
+Heavy-duty sewing machines are made of heavy-duty metal and have a significantly stronger motor than standard home sewing machines, sew faster, and come equipped with features, built-in stitches, and accessories that make sewing very thick fabrics much simpler.

 When I say thick fabrics, that includes denim, vinyl, leather, canvas, and even terry cloth, for instance.
 While you can sew these fabrics (up to around 6mm) with a home sewing machine, doing so on a frequent basis can burn out your sewing machine motor and cause other issues.

 The good thing about heavy-duty sewing machines, though, is that they’re not just for thick fabrics.
 They work perfectly on thin, delicate fabrics as well!
-If you’re not a habitual sewist, the Singer 4452 can function as your only sewing machine.
+If you’re not a habitual sewist, the Singer heavy-duty 4452 can function as your only sewing machine.

 What comes with the Singer 4452 sewing machinese?

 Here’s what was in the box when I opened my Singer 4452.